Long hours behind the wheel of a vehicle can impact on the health of drivers

 We look at some of the common conditions that could be affecting your drivers and how you can support a healthy fleet.

 Any impairment to the decision-making process creates risk and reduces the ability to stay safe on the roads.
-One in six crashes on major roads due to sleep deprivation results in death.
-What’s more, 40% of fatigue-related crashes involve commercial drivers who are often in larger vehicles.
+Every year around 100,000 police reported crashes involve drowsy driving.